SYSTEMS IN ACTION · The Handler

 This is one reason people inside such institutions can feel like they are having a fever dream.
 Everyone appears to be working.
 Meetings happen.
 Files move.
 Notes are taken.
 Review processes begin.
 Statements are drafted.
 Trainings are scheduled.
 Nothing is still.
 And yet the central thing remains untouched.
 The key needs are never addressed.
 The good ideas never happen.

 The handler understands that continual motion can be the best camouflage for avoidance.
 Just one more meeting, then a decision.
-Then another becomes necessary before action.
+Then another becomes necessary before any action.
 And another.
+And yet another.

 Why People Miss Seeing the Handler